ImChong/Practice_LeetCode_C/README.md

 └── main.c                                /* main & test source file */
 ```

-all the shared common code will be placed in [Common_Func](00_Basics/01_Common_Func/) folder. with the following workflows to ensure the quality of the code:
+All the shared common code will be placed in [Common_Func](00_Basics/01_Common_Func/) folder. with the following workflows to ensure the quality of the code:

 - Common Function Lints: [commonFuncLint.yml](.github/workflows/commonFuncLint.yml)
 - Common Function Tests: [commonFuncTest.yml](.github/workflows/commonFuncTest.yml).